HenestrosaDev/ios-interview-questions/README.md

    	Now:

-  	- The restaurant does'’t care how the ingredients are sourced.
+  	- The restaurant does't care how the ingredients are sourced.
   	- You can easily swap suppliers without changing the code of the `Restaurant` class.
 	<br />